Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 What to verify: The system links agent actions to outcomes like:

-McKinsey estimates generative AI could increase sales productivity by ~3 to 5 percent of global sales expenditures.
-You still need your CRM to prove gains in your funnel.
+McKinsey estimates that generative AI could increase sales productivity by roughly 3 to 5 percent of global sales expenditures.
+You still need the agent to prove gains in your own funnel.
 (McKinsey)

 25) Continuous improvement workflows (ops playbooks)